cloudfoundry/cf-deployment/PULL_REQUEST_TEMPLATE.md

 ### Does this PR introduce a breaking change?

-_Does this introduce changes that would require operators to take action in order to deploy without a failure?_
+_Does this introduce changes that would require operators to take action in order to deploy without a failure?
+Please see below for few examples._

 **Examples of breaking changes:**
 - changes the name of a job or instance group